 Volcanic eruptions are likely to have become more frequent as time went on.
 With the heat of the interior increasing, thermal pressure under the land also began to build up.
 As sometimes happens before a volcanic eruption, the springs which watered the land may have dried up under the pressure (as related in Atrahasis).
 Eventually, the springs exploded and the lithosphere disintegrated.
 Within 40 days even the highest mountains were shattered and submerged, hot magma now rising over their underwater ruins.

-How much water remains locked up in mantle minerals is unclear.
-The total could be less than one tenth the amount contained in lakes and oceans or as high as one hundred times (Richard, Monnereau & Ingrin 2002).
-Some water enters the mantle through subduction of wet oceanic plates and is then recycled to the surface through outgassing of vapour along volcanic arcs.
-The deep water in the interior may therefore be seen as the post-Deluge counterpart of the primordial deep.
-The peoples of the Ancient Near East were not entirely wrong in supposing that the great deep still existed in their day.
+Estimates of how much water remains locked up in mantle minerals are steadily improving.
+Not that long ago it used to be thought there was almost none.
+Now, as a result of analysing diamonds from deep in the mantle, the best estimate is about the same amount as in the oceans at the surface, mostly stored in the transition zone between the upper and lower mantle (Keppler 2014).
+Some water enters the interior through subduction of wet oceanic plates and is then recycled to the surface through outgassing of vapour along volcanic arcs, but clearly that does not account for the volume of water there.
+The peoples of the Ancient Near East were not wrong in supposing that the great deep still existed in their day.

 Earth’s lithosphere is appreciably less rigid, and wetter, than those of other rocky planets (Araki et al. 2009).
 This is consistent with the Earth’s being the only planet at creation to have hosted water.
 After the Cataclysm the water either escaped to the surface or became mixed with the upper mantle.
 The uppermost mantle appears to be saturated with water (Bolfan-Casanova 2005).
 By lowering its melting temperature water weakens the lithosphere, and it is this weakness that, from the Archaean onwards, facilitated plate tectonics.
 The melting of crust above the subducting plates led to the formation of granites and hence the foundation of new continents.
 Without water, paradoxically, there would be no dry land.